openshift-psap/inference_results_v2.0/README.md

 ## Run the MLPerf v2.0 Inference Edge Benchmarks

-Run the MLPerf Inference Edge benchmarks.
+Run the MLPerf Inference Edge benchmarks by running this command which creates a pod in MicroShift that runs the benchmark.

 ```bash
 oc apply -f mlperf_inferencev20.yaml
 ```

-View the log as the benchmarks.
+View the log as the benchmarks run.
 ```bash
 oc logs -f mlinference --namespace test
 ```